rniem379349/pollingapp/README.md

 From there you can copy the reset link and continue in the webapp.

 An alternative to this is to set up your own email server remotely, e.g. using Gmail.
 More info here: (https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).
 Note that this will require some tinkering with the `settings.py` file in the main Django application folder.

-## Future Work
-Future updates are to follow.
-Currently in development:
-- Further styling and animations.